josanabr/ilsci/provisioning/vagrant/README.md

 #### Username/box name

-There is a public catalog of [https://vagrantcloud.com/](boxes) which can be used with the vagrant box sub-command.
+There is a public catalog of [https://vagrantcloud.com/](boxes) which can be used with the Vagrant `box` sub-command.
-When you identify a user (e.g. hashicorp) and a particular box name (e.g. precise64) you can run the Vagrant box subcommand as follows
+When you identify a user (e.g. hashicorp) and a particular box name (e.g. precise64) you can run the Vagrant `box` sub-command as follows

 ```
 vagrant box add hashicorp/precise64